 Prior to this, Ian has held Operational leadership roles in Scapa Group plc, General Electric and Avon Rubber plc and has lived and worked in France and Ireland.

 Ian has a degree in Applied Physics and an MBA, both from The University of Bath and is a Chartered Engineer.
+Ian is also a member of the Technical Committee which advises the Trustee Board of the RNLI.

 Andrew Johnson - Trustee